Appendix C. Resources on the Internet

 FreeBSD Discord server, a communications and community-building service, where FreeBSD community members can socialise, obtain support or support others, learn, contribute, collaborate, and stay up to date with all things FreeBSD-related.

 IRC channels, a widely implemented, technically mature, open standard text chat.

 The mailing lists are the most direct way of addressing questions or opening a technical discussion to a concentrated FreeBSD audience.
 There are a wide variety of lists on a number of different FreeBSD topics.
 Sending questions to the most appropriate mailing list will invariably assure a faster and more accurate response.

-To test the ability to send email to FreeBSD lists, send a test message to FreeBSD test mailing list.
+To test FreeBSD mailing list capabilities, aim for the FreeBSD test mailing list.
 Please do not send test messages to any other list.

 When in doubt about what list to post a question to, see How to get best results from the FreeBSD-questions mailing list.